F Jackie

 F Jackie is an album by American comedian, comedy writer and radio personality Jackie Martling.
 The album was released on August 22, 2000 on the Oglio Records label.
 By Martling's own account, it is the raunchiest of his many recordings.
-The album's title is from a catchphrase fans/callers would say before hanging up.
-The "F" is used because swearing isn't allowed on terrestrial radio.
+The album's title is from a catchphrase fans/callers would say on The Howard Stern Show before hanging up.
+The "F" was used because swearing wasn't allowed on terrestrial radio.